-I first pitched the idea for my book at SXSW Interactive in March 2009 following a panel discussion called, “So, you want to write a book?”
-Authors, agents and publishers shared their perspectives on the business of business books.
+I first pitched the idea for my book at SXSW Interactive following a panel discussion called, “So, you want to write a book?”
+Authors, agents and publishers shared their perspectives on how to pitch and write a business book.
 The authors on the panel emphasized that books don’t make you money.
 Instead, their books established them as a thought leader in their area of specialty.

-Two weeks later, I thought to myself, “Hmmm, wouldn’t it be great to have some time off to write my book.”
-The following week, I returned to my office at ContextWeb after a business trip to discover that 10% of the company had been laid off, including me.
+Two weeks later, I thought, “Wouldn’t it be great to have time off to write my book.”
+The following week, I returned to my office (at a late-stage media startup) after a business trip to discover that 10% of the company had been laid off, including me.
 Lesson learned: be careful what you wish for!

 Chiqui then suggested that I contact Paramount Books, which focuses on publishing multicultural marketing and marketing research books.
-Four weeks after introducing me to Doris and Jim at Paramount, we ironed out our contract.
-(New Riders didn’t prove a good fit as they mostly focus on technical how-to books.)
+Four weeks after introducing me to Jim Madden at Paramount, we ironed out our contract.

-Chiqui also cautioned me that even authors at Random House, the massive book company that published her book, need to dedicate a lot of time and effort to promote their own book.
+Chiqui also cautioned me that even authors published by Random House, the massive book company that published her book, need to dedicate a lot of time and effort to promote their own books.
 More on that later in the marketing and social media overview.

-As a point of comparison, Adrian Zackheim the founder of Portfolio, Penguin’s dedicated business imprint, featured on a panel at the 800-CEO-Read Pow Wow, says that he regularly commissions books with well-known authors and journalists.
+As a point of comparison, Adrian Zackheim the founder of Portfolio, Penguin’s dedicated business imprint, says that he regularly commissions books with well-known authors and journalists.
 In addition, he and his team look at a lot of proposals via literary agents or directly from authors themselves.
 Agents, in his case, help his team weed through all of the proposals out there to find good ones.

 In contrast, Greenleaf Book Group, much like Paramount Books, works directly with authors to shape their books (instead of agents).
 Clint Greenleaf, the company’s founder, evaluates books by asking a few key questions: How is your book new and different from what’s out there?
 What is the chance that the book will be successful?
 Does the book challenge conventional thinking?
 The bottom line: Does your proposal convince a publisher about why your book will be a success?

 Today, that option can actually lead to getting noticed by traditional publishers and even a book contract.
-Here’s an article from the Wall Street Journal on the subject: As You May Have Read in My Book… The subtitle of the story encapsulates the movement: “More Entrepreneurs and Professionals Embrace Self-Publishing as Way to Burnish Credentials and Attract New Customers.”
+This article from The Wall Street Journal – As You May Have Read in My Book… – highlights how the self-publishing route often works best for entrepreneurs.
+The subtitle of the story explains why: “More Entrepreneurs and Professionals Embrace Self-Publishing as Way to Burnish Credentials and Attract New Customers.”